segmentio/segment-docs/src/connections/destinations/catalog/onesignal/index.md

 OneSignal will only track new users.
 If you have existing push notification data in another service, [contact OneSignal support](mailto:support@onesignal.com) to transfer it over.

-OneSignal supports the `identify` and `track` methods and is currently only available on iOS via Segment.
+OneSignal supports the `identify` and `track` methods and is currently only available on iOS using Segment.

 - - -